Signed in as:

 Why Are We Like This?
-Stories of Transformation will be released in November.
-We invite you to join our mailing list below to receive updates.
+Stories of Transformation will be released very soon starting with the paperback edition on Amazon later this month.
+We invite you to join our mailing list below to receive updates about when the book will go on sale.

 No. This fandom is all inclusive, and many fans are not part of the LGBTQIA+ community.
 We have received stories from allies and non-LGBTQIA+ individuals who were equally touched by Heartstopper®.